 Electrochemotherapy: An emerging therapeutic treatment which shows great promise for the treatment of skin tumours.
 Chemotherapy drugs are poorly absorbed, this treatment allows for better penetration by delivering electric impulses into the tumour after administration of chemotherapy

 Radiation therapy: If it is not possible to remove the tumour, radiation can help to shrink it.

 Melanoma vaccine: This vaccine uses human DNA to stimulate the cat’s immune system to recognise the melanoma as foreign.
 The vaccine routinely used in dogs and horses but there is not much research on the effectiveness of the vaccine in cats.
 Hopefully, this vaccine will provide treatment for cats in the near future.

 It will be necessary for your cat to wear an Elizabethan collar at home to prevent trauma to the surgical site.
 The veterinarian will also prescribe painkillers and antibiotics, administer as prescribed.

-Watch for signs of infection such as redness, swelling and oozing.
-Speak to your veterinarian if you notice any changes.
+- Watch for signs of infection such as redness, swelling, and oozing and contact the veterinarian if you notice any changes.

 - Regular follow up visits will be necessary to evaluate the cat.
 Follow up x-rays or ultrasound may be necessary.